Mayfield ‘trending in the right direction,’ OBJ feeling better, Gillan limited with groin injury

-BEREA, Ohio (WJW)– The Cleveland Browns are dealing with a number of uncertainties as they prepare for Sunday’s game against the Steelers in Pittsburg.
+BEREA, Ohio (WJW)– The Cleveland Browns are dealing with a number of uncertainties as they prepare for Sunday’s game against the Steelers in Pittsburgh.

 “Baker is trending in the right direction,” head coach Kevin Stefanski told reporters during a Zoom call.
 He said he wants to use every hour available to see how his QB responds to treatment.